 Can I join the Plus Programme?

-Currently, there are a few student groups who can join the Plus Programme after beginning studies.
+Currently, there are a few student groups who can join the Plus Programme after beginning their studies.
 Click one of the following links to see if you are eligible to self-refer to the Plus Programme:

-How can the Plus Programme support me?
+What can the Plus Programme do for me?

 Signposting: We know the university is huge and it can be difficult to know where to go if you need some help.
 If you ever need an answer or some help, get in touch with us and we’ll be able to direct you to the right place.